Skip to content

 Vendor compliance

-While not an absolute legal requirement, app publishers are advised to work with vendors that comply with the TCF v2.2 and are on the IAB’s vendors list.
+While not an absolute legal requirement, app publishers are advised to work with vendors that comply with the TCF v2.3 and are on the IAB’s vendors list.
 By doing so, all parties involved agree to adhere to the same standards, which reduces the overall risk of noncompliance.

 Usercentrics App CMP is on the TCF List and is seamlessly integrated with the TCF.
-It’s also a Gold Tier Google-certified CMP partner and supports Google’s Additional Consent, so the CMP collects and signals consent for ad tech providers that are not part of the TCF v2.2, but are listed on Google’s Ad Tech Providers (ATPs) list.
+It’s also a Gold Tier Google-certified CMP partner and supports Google’s Additional Consent, so the CMP collects and signals consent for ad tech providers that are not part of the TCF, but are listed on Google’s Ad Tech Providers (ATPs) list.

 Impact on revenue

-The TCF v2.2 can impact app companies’ revenue.
+The TCF can impact app companies’ revenue.
 If informed users decide to opt out of personalized ads, app publishers could lose programmatic ad revenue.

 Publishers that get most of their traffic in the EU or UK could experience this revenue drop the most due to the region’s regulations and requirements being levied by large digital platform providers.

 Not meeting the latest standards and requirements could result in an even greater revenue hit from critical third parties.
-For example, Google now requires European advertisers to use a certified CMP that integrates with the TCF v2.2, or else they will not be able to do personalized advertising.
+For example, Google now requires European advertisers to use a certified CMP that integrates with the TCF v2.3, or else they will not be able to do personalized advertising.

-TCF v2.2 considerations for digital advertising and monetization
+TCF considerations for digital advertising and monetization

 1. Vendor lists

-TCF v2.2 requires app publishers to disclose the total number of vendors on their vendor list on the first layer of their CMP.
+The TCF requires app publishers to disclose the total number of vendors on their vendor list on the first layer of their CMP.
 Displaying too many vendors can make it hard for users to make informed choices.
 It’s better to limit the vendor list to include only those that you work with closely.

 2. Purposes